NCC 2022 builds on the NCC 2019 provisions to further decrease health risks associated with condensation in new homes.

 Concrete roofs and roof spaces in bushfire flame zones (BAL-FZ in AS 3959:2018) are not required to be provided with ventilation openings under the provisions.

-The ABCB is publishing an updated “Condensation in Buildings” handbook in the coming months.
+The ABCB has published an updated “Condensation in Buildings” handbook that is available from the ABCB website.
 This provides further support to practitioners to use the new condensation management provisions in NCC 2022.

 We’re also continuing to explore what other improvements can be introduced in the future.